 - A solid mix of Satisfaction and Routine

-From past experience, I have noticed extremely better fitness results from learning to love what it is that you do.
-For some people, this could mean simple written/routine free-weight exercises, starting with chest and ending the week with arms.
-For others, it is about hopping on that bike and/or treadmill and running 5 miles a day.
+From experience, I have noticed better fitness results from learning to love what you do.
+For some people, this could mean simple written/routine free-weight exercises, starting with the chest and ending the week with arms.
+For others, it is about hopping on that bike or treadmill and running 5 miles a day.
 So how can you get fit and enjoy the experience?

-- What is an appropriate medicine ball training exercise program?
+- What is an appropriate medicine ball training program?

-Rob Thickpenny provides an overview of a program of medicine ball strength and conditioning exercises for all track and field event groups in the general and specific phases of training.
+Rob Thickpenny provides an overview of medicine ball strength and conditioning exercises for all track and field event groups in the general and specific phases of training.

-- Cross-Training: Is it an effective alternative for runners?
+- Cross-Training: Is it a useful alternative for runners?

-Many athletes and trainers have wondered if there is a significant difference, when training for competition, between running and cross-training.
-If the athlete or trainer implements cross-training, will the athlete regress, maintain, or improve from their present level of fitness?
+Many athletes and trainers have wondered if there is a significant difference between running and cross-training when training for competition.
+If the athlete or trainer implements cross-training, will the athlete regress, maintain, or improve from their present fitness level?

 - Here is how to develop the physical